Dementia and Alzheimers Support

 - Call the National Dementia Helpline on 0300 222 122

-- Sign up to Talking Point an online community for anyone affected by dementia www.alzheimers.org.uk/talkingpoint
+- Sign up to the Dementia Support Forum an online community for anyone affected by dementia forum.alzheimers.org.uk

 - Lincolnshire Dementia Family Support Service (DFSS) is available by calling 01522 692681, emailing firstname.lastname@example.org or ask your health professional (Doctor, Nurse, Associate Practitioner, Occupational Therapist) to refer you so that you can access information and practical guidance from one of Alzheimer’s Society’s support workers either face to face, over the phone or in writing